Eswanth0131/ml_music_project/README.md

   * **Output:** Generates 12 diverse samples (6 unconditional, 6 conditional) and saves them to `generated_samples.txt`.
   * **Final Result:** The GPT-XL model achieved a final test loss corresponding to a low perplexity, with approximately 75% of generated samples being syntactically valid (playable).

+  Please find the playable audio files in the google drive provided, thank you!